 - Risk factors after the trauma

-The risks factors a person has before the trauma include:
+The risk factors a person has before the trauma includes:

 - Childhood emotional and environmental problems like low socioeconomic status, poor education, family dysfunction and limited social supports